Multi-agent blind quantum computation without universal cluster states: BQC from ZX-calculus

-Now we can start considering the obfuscation process of the phase of a spider.
-The goal of this obfuscation step is to rewrite the graph so that the individual phase value in the new graph is independent to the phase values in the original graph.
-Such rewrite can be implemented by applying the $\spiderrule$ to make a single spider becomes multiple spiders connected with regular edges, see example~\ref{fig:angle_complication}.
-Suppose the original spider has phase \M{$\alpha$}.
+Now we consider the obfuscation process of the phase of a spider.
+The goal of this obfuscation step is to rewrite the graph so that the individual phase value in the new graph is independent of the phase values in the original graph.
+Such rewrite can be implemented by applying the $\spiderrule$ to make a single spider become multiple spiders connected with regular edges, see example~\ref{fig:angle_complication}.
+Suppose the original spider has phase $\alpha$.
 The new phases for new spiders are $\alpha_i$.
 Rule $\spiderrule$ shows that the rewrite graph is equivalent to the original graph if phase $\alpha_i$ is chosen to satisfy

-When the rotation operation with phase $\alpha$ is split into multiple operations and executed on a different agent, every single agent would not be possible to find the initial phase $\alpha$.
+When the operation to implement phase $\alpha$ is split into multiple operations across different agents, each single agent would not be able to find the original phase $\alpha$.

 \begin{example} Phase obfuscation with rule $\spiderrule$. (a) is the original spider with multiple inputs and outputs. (b) is equivalent to (a), while the phase has been split into two spiders connected with a regular wire. $\alpha_1$ and $\alpha_2$ can be chosen randomly with the restriction $\alpha = \alpha_1 + \alpha_2$.
 Adding one extra spider gives minimum protection to hide the rotation phase from the agent. (c) depict a more general form where the spider can be split into $n$ spiders.